beasmith152/Easy-Install-Neuralangelo-includes-updated-dependency-list-/README.md

 # **Updated Install 2025**
 ## Easy install guide with included dependencies "updated to work as of 2025"
 This repository provides an easy install for Neuralangelo, NVIDIA’s neural surface reconstruction framework.
 It updates dependencies for a seamless setup; Built for smooth deployment, ensuring high-fidelity 3D reconstruction with minimal hassle.
+I hope this can help make everyone's life who wants to use Neuralangelo a little bit easier!
+I had fun diving into NeRf and Neuralangelo this quarter for an independent study and had to rework Neuralangelo slightly to get it to function.
+I noticed quite a number of individuals who were just as confused as me.
+Bless up!

 ## *Original authors of Neuralangelo*
 [Zhaoshuo Li](https://mli0603.github.io/), [Thomas Müller](https://tom94.net/), [Alex Evans](https://research.nvidia.com/person/alex-evans), [Russell H. Taylor](https://www.cs.jhu.edu/~rht/), [Mathias Unberath](https://mathiasunberath.github.io/), [Ming-Yu Liu](https://mingyuliu.net/), [Chen-Hsuan Lin](https://chenhsuanlin.bitbucket.io/)